Oweth/hybrid-openmp-mpi/README.md

-This Project was just ptactice, I did not contribute to it.
+This Project was just practice, I did not contribute to it.

 # Hybrid CPU programming with OpenMP and MPI